BartyzalRadek/Multi-label-Inception-net/README.md

 # Multi-label-Inception-net
 Modified `retrain.py` script to allow multi-label image classification using pretrained Inception net.

+The `label_image.py` has also been slightly modified to write out the resulting class percentages into `results.txt`.
 ### Requirements
 TensorFlow 0.12.0-rc1 : https://github.com/tensorflow/tensorflow/releases/tag/0.12.0-rc1